gicentre/scrc/docs/correlation/correlation.md

 ---

-#### The Importance of Considered Visualization Design and Visualization Exposition
+#### Message - The Importance of Considered Visualization Design and Visualization Exposition

 One of the reasons for writing this is that we need to be thoughtful about design and clear about design decisions and intention.
 We need to be transparent about what the plots that we produce enable us to see and what they hide.
 Those who use the plots need to be informed and cautions in interpreting them.